 Alterations in Tryptophan (Trp) metabolism are suspected to be involved in the pathogenesis and progression of neurological disorders such as multiple sclerosis (MS) (Platten et al., 2014; Lovelace et al., 2016).
 Trp can either be metabolized to serotonin (5HT) or be degraded through the kynurenine (Kyn) pathway.
 The degradation of Trp to Kyn is catalyzed by the isoenzymes Tryptophan 2,3-dioxygenase (TDO) or by Indoleamine 2,3-dioxygenase 1 and 2 (IDO1, IDO2).
 While TDO is mainly expressed in the liver, IDO activity can be induced by inflammatory stimuli in various tissues.
 Consequently, increased breakdown of Trp to Kyn during inflammatory conditions reflects an increase in the activity of IDO, which can be indirectly determined by an elevated Kyn/Trp ratio (Schröcksnadel et al., 2006).
 Chronically elevated Kyn/Trp ratios have been reported in persons with MS (Lim et al., 2017), although alterations in Trp metabolism seem to be dependent on the subtype of disease (Aeinehband et al., 2016).
 Kyn itself is further metabolized to Kyn acid or to quinolinic acid by Kyn aminotransferases (KAT).
 In contrast to Kyn acid, which plays a crucial role in neuroprotection/neurodegeneration, quinolinic acid is known to have neurotoxic effects using different pathways (e.g. by N-methyl D-Aspartate receptor exitotoxcity) (Lim et al., 2017; Guillemin, 2012).
 Increased quinolinic acid/Kyn acid ratios are reported in depressive disorders and are associated with neurodegenerative processes (Lim et al., 2017).
 Kyn itself has immunosuppressive properties, such as inducing immune-suppressive regulatory T-cells and reducing the activity of pro-inflammatory Th1- and Th17-cells (Platten et al., 2014; Lanz et al., 2017).

 Physical exercise is suspected to counteract progression and side effects of MS (Adamson et al., 2015; Cormie et al., 2017).
 It is hypothesized that the positive effects of regular exercise on disease development and progression can be partially attributed to its long-term anti-inflammatory properties.
 It has been proposed that that these properties are mainly attributed to a reduction of fat mass, a chronic increase in anti-inflammatory regulatory T-cells and a subsequently chronic downregulation of inflammatory cytokines (Weinhold et al., 2016; Hojman, 2017).
-In contrast, acute bouts of exercise have been shown to induce short-term inflammatory conditions This finding is congruent with related research reporting increased IDO activity in healthy subjects and athletes after acute bouts of aerobic exercise (Strasser et al., 2016).
+In contrast, acute bouts of exercise have been shown to induce short-term inflammatory conditions, which are characterized by the expression of pro-inflammatory cytokines (Hojman, 2017) and increased levels of circulating cell-free DNA (with subsequent endogenous DNAse activation) (Velders et al., 2014) This finding is congruent with related research reporting increased IDO activity in healthy subjects and athletes after acute bouts of aerobic exercise (Strasser et al., 2016).
 In terms of chronic effects of exercise on Trp metabolism in humans, only two trials have been conducted, both using a sample of persons with depression (Hennings et al., 2013; Millischer et al., 2017) and both reporting no changes.
 However, when investigating the role of medical- and non-medical treatments on Trp metabolites in the context of neurodegenerative diseases, one should keep in mind that some of them are not able to cross the blood brain barrier.
 One possible implication has recently been demonstrated by Agudelo et al. (Agudelo et al., 2014) who showed that exercise increases muscle expression of KATs.
 Thereby, exercise leads to a peripheral breakdown of Kyn to Kyn acid which is not able to cross the blood brain barrier.
 Consequently, reduced central levels of Kyn metabolites, decreased central inflammatory stress, increased levels of neurotrophic/neuroprotective factors and decreased depressive symptoms were observed.